Katamaze/Leap/README.md

  </tr>
 </table>

-# What can we do?
+# What can We do?

 If you made it this far in the article, I definitely got your attention.
 You may ask what's my solution to this decaying software and its business model that sees clients as cows to milk.
 I am more than glad to respond.